-Approximately 41.5% of the high-quality lands lie in the low-elevation-wet zone (LO/WET) and occur exclusively on Maui (9,185 acres) and Moloka'i (2,682 acres).
-The high-elevation-wet zone (HI/WET), found on Maui (13,904 acres), Moloka'i (2,593 acres), and Lana'i (200 acres), accounted for 58.5% of the highquality lands.
-Pastures in the LO/WET zone are typically dominated by one of three grass species: guinea grass (Panicum maximum), pangola grass (Digitaria) decumbens), and to a lesser extent California grass (Brachiaria mutica).
+Approximately 76.7% of the high-quality lands lie in the low-elevation-wet zone (LO/WET) and 23.3% in the high-elevation-wet zone (HI/WET).
+Pastures in the LO/WET zone are typically dominated by one of three grass species, guinea grass (Panicum maximum), pangola grass (Digitaria decumbens), and to a lesser extent California grass (Brachiaria mutica).
 Other high-quality forage varieties in this zone include mixed pastures of signal grass (Brachiaria decumbens), mulato grass (Brachiaria ruziziensis x B. brizantha), and green panicgrass (Panicum maximum vr. trichoglume).
-Important forage legumes in the LO/WET zone include several species of Desmodium (D. triflorum, D. intortum, D. uncinatum, D. tortuosum, and D. canum), tinaroo glycine (Neonotonia wightii), and koa haole (Leucaena leucocephala).
+Important forage legumes in the LO/WET zone include several species of Desmodium (D. triflorum, D. intortum, D. uncinatum, D. tortuosum, and D. canum), Tinaroo glycine (Neonotonia wightii), and koa haole (Leucaena leucocephala).
 The combination of these grasses and legumes provides more-than-adequate, high-quality forage for finishing beef cattle when managed properly.
-Table 2 provides a complete listing of grass and legume forages that can be found in the LO/WET zone.
+Table 2 provides a listing of the major grass and legume forages that can be found in the LO/WET zone.